In this article

 Will it replace hiring an AR person?

 For most lean teams, yes.
-Monk customers report becoming a true AR system of record without adding headcount, saving an average of 26 hours per month.
+Monk runs the full invoice-to-cash cycle and resolves 88.2% of invoices without escalation, saving an average of 26 hours per month without adding headcount.

 What results do startups see?